 TRICARE covers residential treatment if a number of conditions are met, including: the patient has a formal substance use disorder diagnosis, the patient has withdrawal symptoms severe enough to require physician assistance, and the patient struggles to function in everyday life.
 If these requirements are met, TRICARE will cover both emergency and non-emergency inpatient addiction treatment.
 Emergency treatment is when a person has a medical or psychiatric crisis and requires immediate medical attention.
 TRICARE will cover the costs of detoxification, stabilization, and any medical complications.
 Non-emergency treatment is when someone decides to seek treatment for substance abuse on his or her own.
 This requires prior authorization from TRICARE before coverage will be provided.
 Coverage usually includes both detoxification and stabilization; depending on the plan, coverage may also include treatment for any additional co-occurring mental health conditions.

 Join the thousands of people that have called a treatment provider for rehab information.

 TRICARE Coverage for Outpatient Treatment

 Standard outpatient treatment is the least intensive form of outpatient care and only requires people to attend therapy once or twice a week at an office-based TRICARE approved center.
 IOPs are more intensive and consist of therapy that must be attended several days per week.
-PHPs are the most intensive outpatient program and requires daily treatment that lasts approximately four to eight hours.
+PHPs are the most intensive outpatient program and requires daily treatment that lasts approximately 4 to 8 hours.

 How Can I Pay the Costs Not Covered by TRICARE Insurance?

-Knowing what services your insurance plan will or will not cover is an important aspect of figuring out the addiction treatment program that’s right for you.
+Knowing what services your insurance plan will or will not cover is an important step of exploring your treatment options.
 Fortunately, for those covered by TRICARE, there are many options available.
-If you’re unsure of your current plan’s benefits, contact a dedicated treatment specialist to learn more about your recovery options.
+If you’re unsure of your current plan’s benefits, contact a treatment provider to learn more about recovery options.